jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We're having that same fight right now.
 No Conservative or Progressive ideologue is going to sacrifice their ideological platform, projects, and politics to pay for our 1969 lifestyle that keeps racking up IOUs to stay alive.

 So, if you stay an extra of the Industrial Age, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
 You'll slowly become radicalized, and end up chasing phantoms in the news, rallies, and demonstrations.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
-Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.
+Eventually, after another financial crisis, debt crisis, migrant crisis, pandemic, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.

 And regardless of "wanting to stay out of it" extras will be forced to stop watching their civilization, and join in, as our society tears itself apart.